michael-sevcik/CommandLineParser/CommandLineParser/README.md

 before the non mandatory ones.
 During the parsing of command line, parses passes the first plain argument to the first object in the array, second plain argument to the second object and so on.
-You must be explicitly careful with the non-mandatory ones, because if you want for example int, string, int non mandatory plain arguments and on command line are int int plain arguments (user intended to ommit the middle one), then the int plain argument will be parsed by the string object, which is not correct.
+You must be explicitly careful with the non-mandatory ones, because if you want for example int, string, int non mandatory plain arguments and on command line are int int plain arguments (user intended to omit the middle one), then the int plain argument will be parsed by the string object, which is not correct.

 ### Parser